Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control

-To model users' active behavior change in response to their neighbors' influence and the proportion of infected individuals, we employ evolutionary game theory.
+To model individuals' active behavior change in response to their neighbors' influence and the proportion of infected individuals, we employ evolutionary game theory.
 Evolutionary game theory is a useful framework to study the impact of neighbors on individuals' decisions \cite{jiang2014graphical,li2022graphical}.
 The basic elements of evolutionary game theory include individual, strategy, payoff, and strategy update rules.
-We will introduce each of these elements one by one in the following.
+We will introduce these elements one by one in the following.

 \textbf{Individual and Strategy:} Each individual is represented as a node in the information network.
-As mentioned in Section \ref{sec:SISmodel}, we assume that there are a total of $M$ possible protective behaviors $\{a_1, \cdots, a_M\}$ for susceptible individuals, and each behavior $a_i$ correspond to one strategy for a susceptible individual.
-For infected individuals, as mentioned in Section \ref{sec:SISmodel}, we assume that they all take the same strategy and act as if there is no epidemic and they take no active action to stop the further propagation of the epidemic.
-We further assume that they do not change their strategies unless they recover and become susceptible.
+As mentioned in Section \ref{sec:SISmodel}, we assume that there are a total of $M$ possible protective behaviors $\{a_1, \cdots, a_M\}$ for susceptible individuals, and each behavior $a_i$ corresponds to one strategy for a susceptible individual.
+For infected individuals, as mentioned in Section \ref{sec:SISmodel}, they do not take any protective behavior such as home isolation to prevent the disease from spreading.
 Therefore, in this work, we focus on the analysis of susceptible users' behavior and study how their decisions are influenced by their neighbors and the severity of the epidemic.

-Time is divided into slots of equal length.
 In each time slot, $m$ percent of susceptible individuals are randomly chosen as focal individuals.
 These focal individuals observe and imitate their neighbors' behaviors.
 The remaining susceptible individuals maintain their actions unchanged during this time slot.

 \textbf{The Payoff:} In this paper, we study the protective behavior of susceptible individuals.
-Note that infected individuals have different health statuses from susceptible ones, and we assume that they use the same and fixed strategy of no protective behaviors.
+Note that infected individuals have different health statuses from susceptible ones, and they use the same and fixed strategy of no protective behaviors.
 Therefore, in this work, we assume that susceptible individuals consider these infected users' decisions not valuable to them, and that the strategies of all susceptible individuals are solely influenced by their susceptible neighbors.
-So we define the payoff for susceptible individuals only, and disregard the payoffs of infected individuals, as they do not impact susceptible individuals' update of their strategies.
+So we define the payoff for susceptible individuals only, and ignore the payoffs of infected individuals, as they do not impact susceptible individuals' update of their strategies.